Tutorial system: Outside Oxbridge

 In addition to the University of Cambridge and the University of Oxford, other universities also claim to practise this system, though on a less intensive basis and one that is less central to the overall structure of the course.
 The University of Buckingham, England's first private university founded in the 1970s, also practises the weekly tutorial system although in larger groups of six students.

 Outside the United Kingdom, other universities have a tutorial system influenced by the Oxbridge system.
 Some examples are Omega Graduate School in Dayton, Tennessee, Williams College in Williamstown, Massachusetts, Honors Tutorial College at Ohio University in Athens, Ohio, Sarah Lawrence College in Yonkers, New York, New College of Florida in Sarasota, Florida, and the Bachelor of Arts with a major in Liberal Studies at Capilano University in North Vancouver, Canada.
 In France, the system of Classe préparatoire aux grandes écoles has a similar system of weekly oral examinations, called khôlles, by groups of two or three.
 In the Netherlands, the educational approach of Maastricht University in Maastricht is based on student-led tutorials in a Problem-Based-Learning setting.

 Some universities use the name tutorial for teaching sessions or pastoral support meetings.
-These are additional parts of a students education, rather than its core feature.
+These are additional parts of a student's education, rather than its core feature.